TorchLean

 This is our recurring habit: every strong claim should say which layer discharged it.

-The Geometry3D workflow is the same trust-boundary pattern with a real 3D vision model.
-WildDet3D is an untrusted producer: it emits a camera matrix, a 3D object box, and a 2D detection box.
+The Geometry3D workflow is the same producer/checker pattern with a real 3D vision model.
+WildDet3D is the producer: it emits a camera matrix, a 3D object box, and a 2D detection box.
 Lean is the checker: it parses the exported JSON, recomputes the projection, checks positive depth and image bounds, and proves via checkCert_sound that an accepted certificate satisfies the Verified3DBox predicate.

 The light real-image path uses DETR plus Depth Anything V2: